 Refugee Employment Orientation

-If you are a newly arrived refugee to Prince Edward Island, employment information will be provided one-to-one by an Employment Specialist, to orient you to the Canadian job market.
-Employment Specialists will ask you questions to identify your transferable skills and previous work experience to help you find employment or education and determine a career path on PEI.
+If you are a newly-arrived refugee to Prince Edward Island, an employment specialist will give you employment information one-to-one and help you navigate the Canadian job market.
+The employment specialist will ask you questions to identify your transferable skills and previous work experience to help you find employment or education and determine a career path on PEI.

-Working through interpreters where necessary, EAS Specialists provide refugees with:
+Working through interpreters where necessary, employment specialists provide refugees with: